What is a Merit Increase and Why Does it Matter?

 How closely is this role tied to the success of our business strategy?

 This does not mean you should rush out and, say, give an increase that is six times greater to all those people in a creative, critical role.
 It may not be sustainable for your business from a budget or employee morale perspective, and may not even be necessary.
-This is where segmentation and scenario modeling will be helpful.
+This is where segmentation and scenario modeling are helpful.

 Step 2: Objectively assess employee performance

 To make a valid assessment of performance, gather data from multiple sources.
-Performance ratings need to be combined with other data like potential rating, tenure, and recognition awards, to get a full, unbiased view of how the person is performing.
+Performance ratings need to be combined with other data like potential rating, tenure, and recognition awards to get a full, unbiased view of how the person is performing.
 Job-specific data, such as units produced or number of sales deals made, can also be considered.

 This is where a people strategy platform that brings employee, performance, financial, and business data together can be a big help.
 Without information from multiple sources, assessing who stands out from the pack can be prone to bias.